Portuguese language in Goa

-An Old Portuguese sign, Goa.
+A framed rhyme in old Portuguese orthography, Goa.
 "I saw my mother praying at the feet of the Virgin Mary.
 She was a saint listening to what another saint was saying."
 In modern Portuguese "mãi" would be spelt "mãe".

-The Portuguese controlled Goa until 1961, when India took over.
-Only a very small fraction of Goans speak Portuguese nowadays.
-Although an essential religious language, there were 1,500 students learning Portuguese in Goa in 2015; totaling a number of 10,000 – 12,000 Portuguese speakers in the state.
+The Portuguese language has been used in Goa since the early 16th century, following the establishment of Portuguese rule, and continues to be spoken today, although by a small minority of the population.
+Portuguese administration in Goa continued from 1510 until 1961, when the region was annexed into the Indian Republic.
+While it retains a role in certain religious contexts, the language is still studied, with around 1,500 students learning Portuguese in Goa in 2015; totaling a number of 10,000 – 12,000 Portuguese speakers in the state.
+Another informal estimate cites the number at about 8,000 speakers, however there is no formal trustworthy source for the number of Portuguese speakers in Goa.

 History

-The history of the Portuguese language in Goa can be traced back to the 15th century, with the arrival of the Portuguese and their rule in the region for over 400 years.
-Under Portuguese rule, Portuguese was used extensively in government and in the education system.
-In addition to official government media, Portuguese was also used by religious missionaries, coexisting with many other native languages.
+The history of the Portuguese language in Goa dates back to the 15th century, with the arrival of Portuguese explorers and the establishment of Portuguese rule in the region, which lasted for around 450 years.
+During the period of the Estado Português da Índia (Portuguese State of India), the language was used extensively in both administration and education.
+Beyond official use, it was also used by religious missionaries, although in everyday life it coexisted alongside other local languages.

-After 1961
+Post-annexation of Goa

-Portuguese rule in Goa came to an end in 1961 after the annexation of Portuguese Goa by Indian armed forces.
-There was a very complicated impasse halting the use of Portuguese, which ceased to be the official language.
-O Heraldo, the Portuguese-language daily newspaper in Goa was renamed The Herald and adopted the use of English.
+Portuguese rule in Goa came to an end in 1961 after the Indian annexation of Goa.
+The language faced a very difficult turning point: Portuguese ceased to be the official language, was no longer mandatory, and largely fell out of use.

+O Heraldo, the Portuguese-language daily newspaper in Goa, was renamed to Herald and adopted the use of English in 1983 (the paper has since changed its name back to O Heraldo following its 125 Years anniversary).
 Portuguese was used along with English in subordinate legislation in the State Gazette until the year 1972, when it was replaced by Marathi and Konkani.
 Portuguese remained one of the languages of the Subordinate Courts along with Marathi and Konkani until 1969.
-In 1964, under the aegis of the Bombay High Court, a program was started to retrain Goan Judges, Lawyers, and Court officials, to write and understand pleadings in English, to enable the eventual abolition of Portuguese as language of pleadings in 1969–70.
+In 1964, under the aegis of the Bombay High Court, a program was started to retrain Goan judges, lawyers, and court officials, to write and understand pleadings in English, to enable the eventual abolition of Portuguese as language of pleadings in 1969–70.

-There was a strengthening of diplomatic relations between Portugal and India after 1974, with the installation of Portuguese institutions such as the Consulate-General in Panaji in 1992 and the Instituto Português do Oriente and Fundação Oriente.
-Because of this, there was once again demand for the Portuguese language.
+In 1974, following the Carnation Revolution in Portugal, diplomatic relations between Portugal and India were restored, with the installation the Consulate-General in Panaji in 1992, followed by institutions such as the Fundação Oriente in 1995, and the Instituto Camões a few years later.
+Because of this, significant institutional support for the Portuguese language in Goa resumed.